 Board Accredited CME Improvement Activity

 ABIM Practice Assessment

-ABO

 ABOHNS Improvement in Medical Practice

-ABPATH
+ABPATH Improvement in Health and Healthcare

+ABTS Performance in Practice

 Accredited Patient Safety CME Activity

 The boards below also allow accredited CME activities to be registered as meeting Patient Safety requirements.
 Patient Safety CME is not a standalone activity type.
 An activity which is registered for one of the MOC credit types defined in Table 1 may also be registered for patient safety, but no activity can be registered for patient safety alone.
 A Patient Safety CME activity must meet the general requirements (1-6) for Accredited CME and: